 EOA, Inc. (EOA) prepared this scope-of-work and budget for the San Mateo Countywide Water Pollution Prevention Program (Countywide Program or SMCWPPP).
 SMCWPPP is a program of the City/County Association of Governments of San Mateo County (C/CAG).
-The scope and budget is for EOA to assist SMCWPPP to help its member agencies to comply with certain requirements found in the reissued municipal stormwater permit, NPDES Permit No. CAS612008, which is commonly referred to as the Municipal Regional Permit (MRP 2.0).
-The following sections describe EOA's tasks, budgets, and deliverables for Water Year 2018 (WY2018) water quality monitoring activities.
+The scope and budget is for EOA to assist SMCWPPP to help its member agencies to comply with certain requirements found in the reissued municipal stormwater permit, NPDES Permit No. CAS612008, which is commonly referred to as the Municipal Regional Permit (MRP).
+The following sections describe EOA's tasks, budgets, and deliverables for Water Year 2019 (WY 2019) water quality monitoring and reporting activities.
 Exhibit A summarizes the tasks and budgets, including subtasks, estimated labor hours, and planning-level subcontractor and expense budgets.
 It should be noted that the actual distribution of hours and subcontractors/expenses within and among subtasks may vary.
 EOA will conduct all work on a time and materials basis in accordance with the Agreement for Services between EOA, Inc. and C/CAG dated August 13, 2015.
 The total budget will not be exceeded without C/CAG's authorization.

-The total budget for WY2018 water quality monitoring activities is \$684,509.
-We understand that C/CAG will authorize expenditure during FY 2017/18 of \$492,549 of this total budget and will likely authorize expenditure during FY 2018/19 of the remaining \$191,960.
+The total budget for WY 2019 water quality monitoring activities is \$599,934.
+We understand that C/CAG will authorize expenditure during FY 2018/19 of \$389,932 of this total budget and will likely authorize expenditure during FY 2019/20 of the remaining \$210,002.
+The estimated FY 2018/19 budget includes about \$85,000 in subcontractor and laboratory costs that will be contracted (i.e., committed to) in FY 2018/19 but not invoiced until FY 2019/20.
 This scope and budget is structured accordingly.

-TASK SM94 - WATER QUALITY MONITORING
+TASK SM07 - WATER QUALITY MONITORING

 In accordance with the MRP, water quality monitoring is conducted on a water year basis.
 Sampling is conducted each water year (October 1 through September 30) and reports presenting that water year's data are submitted to the Regional Water Board by the end of the following March.
-For example, the results of sampling during Water Year 2018 (i.e., October 1, 2017 - September 30, 2018, abbreviated as WY2018) are documented in reports submitted by March 31, 2019.
+For example, the results of sampling during Water Year 2019 (i.e., October 1, 2018 - September 30, 2019, abbreviated as WY 2019) are documented in reports submitted by March 31, 2020.
 Because the typical municipal fiscal year (July 1 - June 30) and the water year are not aligned, field sampling and reporting associated with a particular water year are conducted during portions of two adjacent fiscal years.

-This scope and budget is for all activities associated with WY2018 water quality monitoring, including fieldwork, data Quality Assurance / Quality Control (QA/QC), and reporting.
-However, Subtasks SM94.01 (Regional Coordination) and SM94.02 (Regional Monitoring Program Participation) are ongoing activities that are not tied to a particular water year.
-The budgets for these subtasks are generally based on an estimated amount of EOA staff time needed each month or for each of a certain number of periodic meetings.
-For these two subtasks, this scope and budget covers the 12-month FY 2017/18 period of time (i.e., July 1, 2017 - June 30, 2018).
+This scope and budget is for all activities associated with WY 2019 water quality monitoring, including fieldwork, data Quality Assurance / Quality Control (QA/QC), and reporting.
+However, Subtasks SM07.01 (Regional Coordination), SM07.02 (Regional Monitoring Program Participation), and SM07.04 (Stressor/Source Identification Projects, referred to as SSID Projects) are ongoing activities that are not tied to a particular water year.
+The budgets for Subtasks SM07.01 and SM07.02 are generally based on an estimated amount of EOA staff time needed each month or for each of a certain number of periodic meetings, whereas the budget for Subtask SM07.04 is based on completing several tasks during the upcoming fiscal year.
+For these three subtasks, this scope and budget covers the 12-month FY 2018/19 period of time (i.e., July 1, 2018 - June 30, 2019).